-Daniel St Johnston PhD FRS FMedSci, Chairman, Professor of Developmental Genetics in the Department of Genetics.
+Daniel St Johnston PhD FRS FMedSci, Director, Professor of Developmental Genetics in the Department of Genetics.

 Cell polarity is essential for most cell functions and for several key developmental processes, such as cell migration, axis determination and asymmetric stem cell divisions, whereas loss of polarity is a critical step in the formation of tumours.
 We use Drosophila and mammalian tissue culture cells to analyse how cells become polarised and how this polarity controls the organisation of the cytoskeleton and intracellular trafficking.

 Much of our work focuses on apical-basal polarity in epithelial cells, since these are the most common animal cell-type and must polarise to adhere to each other to form sheets of cells that act as barriers between compartments.
 As a model, we use the follicle cells that surround the developing egg chamber, as these form a typical secretory epithelium that is continuously generated from adult stem cells, making it easy to produce mutant clones.
 We are screening for novel polarity factors and investigating how cortical polarity controls spindle orientation, the organisation of the microtubule cytoskeleton and polarised secretion.
 We are also investigating polarity in the adult midgut, an absorptive epithelium, in which apical-basal arrangement of intercellular junctions is different.